 Define Your Target Audience

-CB Insights states that 42% of start-ups fail because there’s no market demand for their product.
-An MVP allows entrepreneurs to test the market and see if there is a need for their business idea.
+CB Insights highlights that 42% of startups falter because there’s no market demand mirroring a poor hypothesis test.
+An MVP, grounded in principles like heatmaps and user segmentation, allows entrepreneurs to gauge the market and ascertain the viability of their business idea.

 Leverage the Power of Batches